 For further information please contact firstname.lastname@example.org

-A discount of £50 will be applied if you make a Will at the same time.
+A discount is applicable for two people and £50 discount will be applied if you make a Will at the same time.